Aiven-Open/klaw-docs/docs/docs/HowTo/clusterconnectivity/aiven-kafka-connect-cluster-ssl-protocol.md

 **Save**.

-7. Copy the **Cluster ID** from the **Clusters** page using the copy icon that is available on the right hand side of each cluster row.
+7. Copy the **Cluster ID** from the **Clusters** page using the copy icon that is available on the right-hand side of each cluster row.

 8. In the `application.properties` file for [cluster-api] (klaw/cluster-api/src/main/resources) module, configure Aiven for Apache Kafka Connect credentials copied from Aiven console: